Kappa Kappa Gamma: History

-Moves Toward Panhellenic
+National Panhellenic

 In 1891, Kappa Kappa Gamma invited the other women's fraternities to Boston for a discussion on the challenges they collectively faced, which was the precursor to the National Panhellenic Conference.
 However, no major movements occurred from this meeting, and none would occur for another decade when Alpha Phi invited Pi Beta Phi, Kappa Alpha Theta, Kappa Kappa Gamma, Delta Gamma, Gamma Phi Beta, Delta Delta Delta, Alpha Chi Omega, and Chi Omega to a conference in Chicago on May 24, 1902, to set standards for collegiate sororities.
 This meeting resulted in the organization of the first inter-fraternity association and the first intergroup organization on college campuses.

-In the 1960s, G. William Domhoff, writing in Who Rules America?, listed Kappa Kappa Gamma as one of "the four or five sororities with nationwide prestige."
+Today, it is known as the National Panhellenic Conference (NPC), an umbrella organization that includes 26 American sororities.

+20th century to present day

+In 1907, Kappa Kappa Gamma had 600 active members and 4,700 lifetime initiates.
+It had 33 collegiate chapter and 31 alumnae associations.
+In the 1920s, eighteen chapters were chartered and one chapter was reestablished.
+The fraternity's most expansionary year was 1929, with six new chapters chartered.

 From 1929 to 1952, the organization was headquartered in the Law and Finance Building in Downtown Columbus, Ohio.
 In 1952, Kappa Kappa Gamma purchased its first headquarters at 530 East Town Street, now part of the East Town Street Historic District.
+In the 1960s, G. William Domhoff, writing in Who Rules America?, listed Kappa Kappa Gamma as one of "the four or five sororities with nationwide prestige."
+In the 1980s, nineteen chapters were chartered.

 On January 2, 2018, Kappa Kappa Gamma moved from the building to 6640 Riverside Drive in Dublin, Ohio.

 Symbols

+The Kappa Kappa Gamma coat of arms combines all of the fraternity's symbols: the key, the Greek letters, the new-member pin, the fleur-de-lis, the owl, and the head of Minerva.
+Its motto is "Aspire to Be".